siracgezgin/siracgezgin/README.md

 # Hi there👋, I'm Siraç Gezgin.

 ⚡I am currently a Computer Engineering student at Bursa Technical University.
-📝I have five years of experience in the web development field, with proficiency in HTML5, CSS3, JavaScript, Bootstrap and WordPress.
+I have five years of experience in the web development field, with proficiency in HTML5, CSS3, JavaScript, Bootstrap and WordPress.
 I am considering furthering my skills with React.
 I have knowledge of Python and have experimented with image processing using OpenCV.
 I am familiar with C and am currently developing a user interface with C# for a Technofest project.
 I have a basic understanding of Java and have previously worked on mobile applications.
-Furthermore, I am also working on data management, with PL/SQL and MySQL.
+Furthermore, I am also working on data management, with PL/SQL and MySQL.📝

 💬How to reach me: siracgezgin@gmail.com